 Saab receives order for weapon-locating system

-Defence and security company Saab has received an order that amounts to MSEK 114 for equipment to be used with Saabs weapon locating system ARTHUR.
+Defence and security company Saab has received an order for weapon locating system ARTHUR.
+The order amount is MSEK 200.

 ARTHUR is a stand alone C-band medium-range weapon-locating system that detects and locates enemy fire.
 It utilises a passive phased-array antenna technology for optimised battlefield performance.
 The technology provides the perfect balance between mobility, range, accuracy, ECCM (Electronic counter-countermeasures), operational availability and operational cost.